matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 > there is no need to examine the pointed-to event: it is sufficient to compare
 > the `order` of the event in question with the `order` in the receipt.)

+Further, it should be stated that events with negative order are always read, even if no receipt exists.

 ### Redacted events

 Existing servers already include an `unsigned` section with redacted events,